gerges12/TaskManagement/README.md

     timestamp TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
     FOREIGN KEY (user_id) REFERENCES users(id)
 );

+Sequences Used in the Project
+notification_sequence: Used for the id field in the Notification table.
+CREATE SEQUENCE notification_sequence START WITH 1 INCREMENT BY 1;

+task_sequence: Used for the id field in the Task table.
+CREATE SEQUENCE task_sequence START WITH 1 INCREMENT BY 1;

+history_sequence: Used for the id field in the User table.
+CREATE SEQUENCE history_sequence START WITH 1 INCREMENT BY 1;

 3. Postman Collection
 You can interact with the API using the provided Postman collection.
 It includes all the necessary endpoints for: